wgtunnel/website/content/docs/faq.md

 > <small> If you wish for a more precise exclusion of certain IPs from the tunnel, the [AllowedIps Calculator](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator/) is a handy tool to accomplish generated the proper allowedIps list. </small>

+### Is it possible to change tunnels based on which app is open?

+Yes, this is possible, but it requires the app to have system level permissions.
+This is a strict process to be approved by Google and not a feature I'm currently looking to implement.
+In the future, I may consider exploring this feature more.